-If you’ve come across an error in your assessment notice, contact us first.
+If you’ve come across an error in your property information, contact us first.

-Most assessment-related concerns can be resolved by speaking with a 311 agent or assessor—with no formal complaint fees required.
+Most property- or assessment-related concerns can be resolved by speaking with a 311 agent or assessor—with no formal complaint fees required.

 To help us address your concerns more effectively, have your latest assessment notice in front of you with the "account" number and "valuation group" information ready.

-It is important that you contact us as quickly as possible so that we can make any necessary corrections.
+It is important that you contact us as soon as possible so that we can make any necessary corrections.

 Measurements used for assessment purposes reflect exterior measurements and may differ from what your builder has stated.